 Over one hundred species have been documented, most with a limited, regional range.
 Most species also look very similar with thin, striped brown bodies.
 The long spinnerets at the end of the abdomen help differentiate them from the wolf spiders.

-As mentionedd above, Maine’s Crab spiders usually tend to the flowers around the house rather than wandering indoors.
+As mentioned above, Maine’s Crab spiders usually tend to the flowers around the house rather than wandering indoors.
 Three genera of so called flower crab spiders come in a variety of colors.
 Body color is often white or yellow and stripes on the body are also common.
 For identification purposes, sometimes body color and patterns are misleading.
 Eye patterns and body hair are the proper way to identify them.